-Director since 2020 Director Qualifications Age: 58 Ms. Allen brings over thirty years of expertise derived from her leadership for various consumer brands, including most recently as CEO and President of two different restaurant brands.
-She has eight years of Board Committees: None working closely with the boards of directors of publicly-traded companies.
+Director since 2020 Director Qualifications Age: 58 Ms. Allen brings over thirty years of expertise derived from her leadership for various consumer brands, Board Committees: None including most recently as CEO and President of two different restaurant brands.
+She has eight years of working closely with the boards of directors of publicly-traded companies.
 Her experience spanning over several retail segments (including 13 years in the restaurant industry) gives her valuable insight into corporate strategy, marketing and sales.
-Other Public Company Boards: None
+Other Public Company Boards: marketing and sales.
+None